Pinching-Antenna Systems-Enabled Multi-User Communications: Transmission Structures and Beamforming Optimization: Introduction

 To address the demanding capacity needs of upcoming sixth-generation (6G) networks, flexible and reconfigurable antenna technologies have gained considerable focus as an advanced evolution of MIMO.
 Among the most notable advances are reconfigurable intelligent surfaces (RISs)~\cite{marco,8910627}, dynamic metasurface antennas~\cite{9324910}, holographic MIMO surfaces~\cite{9136592}, and recently proposed movable/fluid antenna systems~\cite{9264694,10318061}.
 While these technologies have demonstrated spectrum efficiency gains by dynamically adjusting the propagation environment or antenna geometry, they remain fundamentally constrained by issues, such as large-scale propagation impairments, i.e., free-space path loss and line-of-sight (LoS) blockage, and limited flexibility in scaling up/down the number of antennas.
-To overcome these challenges, the pinching-antenna system (PASS) has emerged as a novel antenna architecture that offers a new degree of reconfigurability and spatial adaptability~\cite{ding,yuanwei}.
+To overcome these challenges, the pinching-antenna system (PASS) has emerged as a novel antenna architecture that offers a new degree of reconfigurability and spatial adaptability~\cite{ding,11169486}.
 Initially prototyped by NTT DOCOMO~\cite{docomo}, PASS employs dielectric waveguides with low propagation loss as the transmission medium and utilizes pinching antennas (PAs)—small dielectric particles attached along the waveguide—as radiating elements.
 Through precise control of the activation positions of PAs, PASS enables the pinching beamforming, a new paradigm that jointly optimizes the large-scale path loss and the phase of transmitted signals.
-More specifically, compared to existing flexible-antenna systems, the main profits of PASS rely on the following three aspects. \textit{Firstly}, since PAs can be activated at any point along the waveguide, PASS enables the ``last-meter" communication, which facilitates establishing favorable propagation conditions and maintaining stable LoS links in high-frequency bands. \textit{Secondly}, the ``plug-and-play" modular structure allows scalable and cost-efficient antenna deployment. \textit{Thirdly}, the capability of simultaneously configuring baseband and pinching beamforming enables enhanced spectrum and energy efficiency performance.
+More specifically, compared to existing flexible-antenna systems, the main profits of PASS rely on the following three aspects. \textit{Firstly}, since long waveguides can be deployed in environments such as tunnels and airports in a manner similar to leaky coaxial cables (LCXs), PAs can be activatd at any point along the waveguide to enable the “last-meter” communication, which facilitates establishing favorable propagation conditions and maintaining stable LoS links in high-frequency bands. \textit{Secondly}, the ``plug-and-play" modular structure allows scalable and cost-efficient antenna deployment.
+It is worthy noting that, although distributed MIMO can also improve communication quality by moving antennas close to users, it requires dedicated radio-frequency chain for each antenna and leads to higher hardware cost. \textit{Thirdly}, the capability of simultaneously configuring baseband and pinching beamforming enables enhanced spectrum and energy efficiency performance.